kennetpostigo/lwt-node/docs/whatWhy.md

 * Safe and statically typed
 * Simple and lean

-The goal is to eventually reach feature partiy with the node.js API.
+The goal is to eventually reach feature parity with the node.js API.
 These will be filled in incrementally as the API is smoothed out.